Microscopic description of exciton-polaritons in microcavities: Polariton-polariton interactions

 which is identical to Eq.~\eqref{eq:gpp2} when one takes $\varphi_{\rm{LP}\k}\to \tilde\Phi_{1s\k}$ and $E_{\rm LP}\to -\eb$.
 Using the $1s$ exciton wave function, Eq.~\eqref{eq:phi1s}, and the method of residues, the first term is straightforward to evaluate, with the result $\frac{8\pi}{2m_r}$.

-The second term in Eq.~\eqref{eq:gxxapp} can be evaluated with great accuracy using the following trick to deal with the integrable singularity originating from the Coulomb interaction.
+The second term in Eq.~\eqref{eq:gxxapp} can be evaluated with great accuracy using the following trick to remove the integrable singularity originating from the Coulomb interaction.
 Start by shifting $\k-\k'\to\p$ and $\k+\k'\to2\q$.
 Then, the integral becomes

-This effectively makes the simple pole of the Coulomb interaction cancel with the corresponding term from the integration measure.
+This effectively removes the simple pole of the Coulomb interaction.
 We can now analytically perform the integral over first the angle between $\p$ and $\q$ and then over one of the momenta.
 The remaining integral is very well behaved numerically, and we find

 Thus, in total we have

 This is, of course, consistent with the results of Refs.~\cite{Tassone1999,Glazov2009}.